14 Gripping and Authentic Books about Female Spies

 I picked this up during International Holocaust day and I couldn’t put it down.
 A must-read for those looking for WWII books and courage in the face of hatred.

 I’m not generally a huge non-fiction reader unless the topic is of particular interest to me.
-Having seen the Imitation Game and read quite a few non-fiction books about coding in war times, I thought this one would be interesting.
+Having seen the Imitation Game and read quite a few non-fiction books about coding in war times, I thought this one would be interesting and it did not disappoint.
+I loved finding out about the trials and tribulations of the real-life heroes of the war that we rarely hear about.

 The Best Spy Novels about Female Spies